+Grading: -2 for rounding throughout.
+13/72 total answers incorrect. -2.
+6/10 overall.

 With respect to the results presented in Table 2, answer the following questions:

 Which analysis gave constant differences in the fitted values when comparing two groups that differed by an absolute increase in c units in CRP levels (i.e., comparing CRP=x to CRP = x+c)?
 Explicitly provide all those similar paired comparisons from the table.